SolaceSamples/solace-samples-nodejs/README.md

 cd solace-samples-nodejs
 ```

+Note: the code in the `master` branch of this repository depends on Solace Node.js API version 10 or later.
+If you want to work with an older version clone the branch that corresponds your version.

 ### Download the Solace Node.js API

 These samples depend on version 10 or later of the Solace Node.js API library.

-The library can be installed from the `npmjs` central repository.
+The library can be installed from the `npmjs` central repository using the `package.json` specs.

 For a local installation of the API package, run from the current `solace-samples-nodejs` directory:

 ```
-npm install solclientjs@">=10.0.0"
+npm install
 ```

 ## Running the Samples